gidra5/webgpu-raytracing/research/Rendering.md

 https://gitea.yiem.net/QianMo/Real-Time-Rendering-4th-Bibliography-Collection/raw/commit/c4d6730d56a0d16f3baf7e588242c608fc72e379/Chapter%201-24/[1056]%20[HPG%202009]%20Efficient%20Depth%20Peeling%20via%20Bucket%20Sort.pdf
 https://developer.download.nvidia.com/assets/gamedev/docs/OrderIndependentTransparency.pdf

+Pipeline:
+1. Project scene into clip spaces around the camera.
+Clip primitives outside of viewport cube.
+Every clip space is frustrum with 90deg horizontal and vertical fov.
+The size is enough to contain camera frustrum.
+Optionally shift frustrums to cover the center.
+2. Rasterize each frustrum along each major axis.
+Collect N first layers of fragments for the Z-axis.
+Collect N first and last fragments for X- and Y-axis.
+3. Resolve fragments and collect interpolated fragment attributes - normal, uv, faceId, material properties.
+4. Compute importance map - for each fragment measure variance and normalize into probability distribution.
+5. Preprocess importance map into cdf.
+6. For each hitpoint lookup the fragment and allocate more samples when high variance.
+7. Run compute shader with fixed ray count.
+Sample importance map cdf to determine first ray origin.
+8. For each fragment ray origin compute each of the components of bsdf.
+9. For each hitpoint reproject prev frames values as "initial guess".
+10. For each computed hitpoint splat the color values back into frame cache.
+11. Rotate buffers for the next frame.
+12. Reconstruct final frame from stored samples.

 depth peeling pipeline:
 1. Initialize 6 texture arrays of length L. Each array item is a bin responsible for some depth range.
 The fisrt 3 of them are used for the current iteration, the other 3 are the values from the previous iteration.
    1. prev depth min, start from 0 and increment in 1/L steps.